vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/200/README.md

 ### Textures

-- Based on "Poliigon - 3D Textures, Models and HDRIs" at https://www.poliigon.com/
+- ~Based on "Poliigon - 3D Textures, Models and HDRIs" at https://www.poliigon.com/ [Too Expensive]~
+- Based on "PolyHaven - Polystyrene" at https://polyhaven.com/a/polystyrene [Free]

 ### Walls and Roof